lizzythomson/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+The Document Object Model(DOM) is a representation of the HTML elements of a webpage

 2. What is an event?

+An event is a interaction with a website (ie click, mouseover, keydown, etc.)

 3. What is an event listener?

+An event listener is the tracking process of events (as known as "triggers") when those events happens and what action will be taken because of it.

 4. Why would we convert a NodeList into an Array?

+A NodeList is "array like", but lacks a broader selection of methods.
+Converting the NodeList to an array allows us to utilize all array methods.

 5. What is a component?

+A component is a singular modular piece of code that usually consists of JS, HTML, and CSS that can be reused over and over again.